FTLam11/fronk-tolks/elixir-intro.md

 ## Hej Erlang!

-* Created by Ericsson, a Swedish telecom company
+* Created in 1986 by Ericsson, a Swedish telecom company
 * Designed with emphasis on reliability, responsiveness, scalability, and availability
 * Consists of the language, virtual machine, framework, and tools